aer0ss/aerofs/docs/how-to/write_java_services.md

 **Build a REST service with custom routes**

-Use Restless or DropWizard.
-(Both micro-frameworks use Jersey, aka.
-JAX-RS under the hood.)
-I recommend using Restless if you need to support chunked uploading, mutual authentication or have custom requirements.
-I prefer using Dropwizard in the services I build because it handles component wiring out-of-the-box, has well-integrated metrics and database pooling/query library support and, frankly, gets out of my way.
+Use restless or baseline.
+(Both micro-frameworks are JAX-RS-compliant under the hood.)
+I recommend using restless if you need to support mutual authentication.
+I prefer using baseline in the services I build because it handles component wiring out-of-the-box, has well-integrated metrics and database pooling/query library support.

 **Use an ORM**